 In a thin culture, an object simply is what it is.
 What you see is what you get.
 As a culture gets thicker, often objects are more than simply objects.
 Objects become signifiers, with meaning.
 They have an entire range of associations, implications, resonances, rhymes, stories, powers, taboos, rules.
 One doesn't use them in certain ways - only certain people, at certain times, under special circumstances, after performing the correct rituals and genuflections.
 A thick culture is one of profound obligations, more than can be contained by the rational mind.
 It's probably inevitable that America is thickening.
 There's probably nothing that can be done to stop it.
 Besides, it's probably a good thing.
 It's probably better to be a thicker culture.
 But there is a trade-off.
 You gain something (can you call it wisdom?) but you lose something (can you call it clarity?).

 - Other Apps

 Not long ago, Colin Drumm asked "What is the difference between idealism and materialism?"
-Here was my brief reply: They are two aesthetics, or two families of aesthetics.
+Here's my brief reply, slightly edited: They are two aesthetics, or two families of aesthetics.
 Which you prefer is a matter of taste.
 People who prefer idealism prefer unities, isomorphisms, structures that are reducible to simple elements.
 The ideal of idealism is an everything that is reducible to nothing.
 Materialists prefer it when something about what they see is not reducible to a pattern - when something doesn't fit, and eludes our ability to see it as an iteration of a larger whole, our ability to comprehend it, understand it, or sometimes even describe it.
-[This implies] not so much structurelessness as novel structure.
+This doesn't necessarily imply structurelessness; it may imply novel structure.

 - Other Apps